Shaden03/TCP-Client-Server-project/README.md

 <br>
 <br>

+> ## Aim of the project
-> ## develop a simple TCP-based client server application
+The aim of this project is to develop a simple TCP-based client server application